 Lastly, I root for those who are doing awesome things.

 Think of what you can learn from those people.
 In our society, with women in particular, I feel we aren’t very good at rooting each other on.
-If someone is excelling in some area of their lives, jealously takes over and we find reasons to criticize them.
+If someone is excelling in some area of their life, jealously takes over and we find reasons to criticize them.

 To combat this, first root that person on and show your support however you can.
 You will be surprised how amazingly freeing this can be, this act of actually supporting others.
 Secondly, acknowledge your jealously for what it is, and then make the decision to learn from that person.
 Whatever bugs you about them is probably the very thing you are craving personally.
-Figure out what that is, and make some type of plan to improve in that area.
+Figure out what that is, and perhaps make some type of plan to improve in that area.

 When we allow those around us to inspire us rather than make us jealous, we become better people for it.